LogoLogo

 107,{"person":{"name":"scrooge mcduck"\,"companies":[{"name":"n1"\,"title":"t1"}\,{"name":"n2"\,"title":"t2"}]}}

-We also assume that "jsoncolumn" has a Json Index on it.
+We also assume that "jsoncolumn" has a on it.
 Note that the last two rows in the table have different structure than the rest of the rows.
 In keeping with JSON specification, a JSON column can contain any valid JSON data and doesn't need to adhere to a predefined schema.
 To pull out the entire JSON document for each row, we can run the query below:

 SELECT id, jsoncolumn